sjsrey/ors/ors.md

 Still another set of alternatives would see different punctuations of the tile, with a question mark as in *Open Regional Science?* or an exclamation point *Open Regional Science!*.
 The former questioning whether regional science is truly open, the latter more of a challenge.

 As should be clear in what follows, the thrust of my argument is that the verb and exclamation point interpretations are the correct ones.
+My reason for adopting this path are two-fold.
+First I have seen first hand the impact that open source has had on scientific software development, primarily through me experiences with the packages STARS and PySAL.
+While software was my point of entry into this open world, the impacts have spread beyond better software development models to influence many aspects of my day to day existence as an academic regional scientists.
+These benefits, which I outline in more detail below, have been profoundly positive.
+Second, I feel that we as the regional science community have been largely disengaged from developments in open science, an important offspring of the open source revolution.
+I am excited about the possibilities that such an engagement could have on the future of regional science and want to do all that I can to deepen and hasten that development.

-Indeed my purpose in this talk is to situate regional science within the paradigm of open science by arguing that our future should be linked to open data, open modeling, open software, open collaboration, open publication, open funding and open education. open science opportunities related to [1] technology-driven developments to address big data challenges, [2] crowd powered / citizen science; [3] educational developments
+To do so I will contrast two worlds of science.
+The first, and the one we regional scientists currently find ourselves embedded within, is what I called *captured science*.
+While this is our status quo, it is not generally what holds in the broader scientific community were a second and new type of science is operative.
+This is what I will call *open science*.
+My purpose in this talk is to situate regional science within the paradigm of open science by arguing that our future should be linked to open data, open modeling, open software, open collaboration, open publication, open funding and open education. open science opportunities related to [1] technology-driven developments to address big data challenges, [2] crowd powered / citizen science; [3] educational developments

-The goal of this talk is to
-Open science and culture arises from the open source software development revolution.

-Culture is broader than just open source software [@Sui:2013kx] To engage regional science with open science I organize the talk around the key dimensions of the open paradigm
-In order to do so I first outline what the current state of affairs is regarding science, the commercialization of science and problems that we face as a community of scholars as a result of this commercialization.
-This is followed by a more detailed examination of each of the components of open science and the extent to which they are operative in regional science with specific attention given to cases where there is a gap between potential and the opportunities they may afford us.
+I will begin by outlining what exactly I mean by captured science, outlining the key characteristics of this world and pointing to some of the challenges and constraints we face.
+Some of these issues may be familiar to many of us but I think we, as a community, have not had a healthy open discussion about their implications.
+I next move on to consider an alternative model of open science, what its components are and how regional science might benefit from migrating to this mode of operation and away from the current status quo.
 I close the talk with some thoughts about the likely future for open regional science.

-Start by defining terms.
-Since I've already declared my choice of xx for *Open* that leaves two more terms to define before getting to the body of my talk.

-Scientific publishing - issues - lead to reproducibility

-This talk extends some themes I have been developing in previous work [@Rey:2009xy; @Rey2012osgres].

-# Science: Captured or Open
+# Captured Science

 I, and I suspect many of you, take the *science* part of regional science seriously.
 We see science as one of the best constructions of human kind,